Skip to Main Content

 • How do I drop/withdraw from a course?
 How does it affect my VA benefits?

-If you claim mitigating circumstances, Veterans Affairs will require in-depth statements and supporting documentation before allowing payment for a course from which you dropped, withdrew, or were dropped by the instructor.
-Mitigating circumstances Veterans Affairs may accept include:
+If you claim mitigating circumstances, the VA requires in-depth statements and supporting documentation before allowing payment for a course from which you dropped, withdrew, or were dropped by the instructor.
+Mitigating circumstances the VA may accept include:

 1. Illness or injury of the veteran